Scarygami/scary-cube/README.md

 # \<scary-cube\>

-Rubik's Cube implemented as Polymer Element.
+Rubik's Cube implemented as web component based on lit-element.

 Needs to be sized (best by fitting it into a parent element) to correctly display and scale.